Red Light Therapy for Concussion - A Promising Approach

 What color light is good for a concussion?

-Red and near-infrared light are suitable for concussion because they reduce inflammation, promote cellular recovery, and enhance blood circulation.
+Red and near-infrared light are suitable for concussion because they can reduce inflammation, promote cellular recovery, and enhance blood circulation.

 What is the best therapy for a concussion?